JulienDrochon/Vox-Machines/README.md

 https://vimeo.com/305182131

 ## How to
-### Download 1 folder or 1 file of thisd repository
+### Download 1 folder or 1 file of this repository
 https://minhaskamal.github.io/DownGit/#/home